 Shoulder/arm injuries can include shoulder separation or dislocation as well as broken bones or sprains.

 Back/spine injuries (11.9%)

 Back/spine injuries can include herniated discs, caused by repetitive motion or trauma, and spinal cord concussions.

 Ankle/foot injuries (9.1%)

-Concussions can vary in their severity: mild, moderate and severe, which can usually take up to 4+ weeks of recovery.
+Concussions can vary in severity: mild, moderate, and severe, which can usually take up to 4+ weeks of recovery.

 Neck injuries (4.3%)

-Neck injuries usually include stinger and are the least common injuries in NFL.
+Neck injuries usually include stingers and are the least common injuries in NFL.

 Whether you’re a pro NFL player or an amateur football player playing for college, it’s essential to determine liability in your particular case.

 Many football players tend to blame themselves for the injury, thus rejecting the opportunity to get compensated for their injuries and damages.